The doors to the mead hall burst open. Odin walked in, accompanied by Hrungnir.

 ‘I have one last thing to do first.’

 The two gods went to where Aurvandill’s frozen corpse lay.
 Thor snapped off one of Aurvandill’s toes.
-He threw the toe with so much might that it stuck into the sky dome and became a star in the night sky.
+He threw the toe with so much might that it stuck into the sky dome and became a new, shining star in the night sky.